firebase/firebase-ios-sdk/AddNewPod.md

 * `s.static_framework` - By default, Firebase pods should be static frameworks.

-* `s.dependency` - Dependencies on other Firebase pods should allow minor version updates - like `s.dependency 'FirebaseCore', '~> 6.0'`
+* `s.dependency` - Dependencies on other Firebase pods and pods in this repo should specify a version and allow minor version updates - like `s.dependency 'FirebaseCore', '~> 6.6'`.
+When initially defined, choose the most recently released minor version of the dependency.

 * `s.pod_target_xcconfig` - Add any specific build settings.
   * For portability, any Firebase